 24 hour physician staffed emergency room at MMC.
 The facility provides air ambulance accessibility and works in conjunction with the Madison County Ambulance District for ambulance services.

 Multi - specialty physicians are available.
 Including, but not limited to the following: Surgery, Internal Medicine, Family Practice, Pediatrics, Gynecology, Radiology, and Gerontology.
-The nursing specialties include Medical, Emergency, Surgery, Intensive Care Unit, and Advanced Cardiac Life Support Certification.
+The nursing specialties include Medical, Emergency, Surgery, Pediatric Advanced Life Support, and Advanced Cardiac Life Support Certification.

 Allied Health Services include: